 The $30.8 million project, which had been scheduled for completion in the fall of next year, will instead be finished late next year, said Adam Rondeau, spokesman for the General Services Administration.

 “The project’s schedule has shifted due in part to the weather that’s impacted the Florida Panhandle over the last few months,” Rondeau said in response to emailed questions.

 Rondeau said the project remains within its estimated budget.
 He said the bulk of the work to date has focused on interior and exterior demotion, waterproofing and electrical and HVAC upgrades.

 The next step, scheduled for later this month, will be installing precast concrete panels on the exterior of the building, he said.
 The concrete panels will cover the black damp-proofing and waterproofing materials that have surrounded the building since summer.

 The $10 million courthouse was built in 1997 under a contract that made the GSA, not the developer, responsible for maintenance and repairs of the building.

 U.S. Chief District Judge Casey Rodgers sent a letter to the GSA in March of 2015 saying the courthouse had been infested with mold for 20 years without any permanent remediation.

 Rodgers said more than half of the building’s employees had reported health problems consistent with mold exposure.
 Employees complained of a variety of sinus and respiratory issues.

-Stable Foundations workers remove the brick facade on the Federal Courthouse in downtown Pensacola on Thursday, March 22, 2018.
+Stable Foundations workers remove the brick facade on the moldy Federal Courthouse in downtown Pensacola on Thursday, March 22, 2018.
 The currently vacant building is undergoing repairs to remedy water intrusion and mold.
-(Photo: Gregg Pachkowskiemail@example.com)
+(Photo: Gregg Pachkowskifirstname.lastname@example.org)